iniyanijoseph/iniyanijoseph.github.io/content/projects/project3/index.md

 title: "Sensory Profile Calculator"
 date: 2024-04-23
 author: "Iniyan Joseph"
-sdescription: "Calculator for the Sensory Profile for Occupational Therapists"
 summary: "Calculator for the Sensory Profile for Occupational Therapists"
 showToc: true
 disableAnchoredHeadings: false